 Other Ways To Improve Test Validity

-- Again, keep the test items aligned with the high priority learning objectives.
+- Keep the test items aligned with the high priority learning objectives.

 - Develop test items that measure the application of knowledge, as in scenario-based items.